DustinWatts/FT6236/README.md

 # FT6236
-Arduino Library for the FocalTech FT6236 touch controller.
+Arduino Library for the FocalTech FT6236 and FT5436 touch controller.

 # Datasheet